 How long will the certification program take?

 Time varies, depending on how much time you have and how much training you’ve had.
-Many people complete the certification process within a year after completing the Basic Training Course.
+Many people complete the certification process within a year after completing the Fundamentals Training Course.

 What are the membership levels?

 After you complete the certification process, you will become a certified biblical counselor and can renew your membership annually.

 Level 2 – Level 1 members who “have a theological degree” and “hold ordination to the pastoral office by a Christian church.”

 Fellows – Level 2 members who have completed and passed Fellow applications, exam process, and supervision.
 For more information on becoming a Fellow, click here.

 Can my spouse and I counsel together for supervision?

 No. ACBC does see great wisdom in team counseling, but for the purpose of certification, your supervisor must determine that you can bear the entire load of preparing for and conducting the counseling session.
 For the counseling case you submit for supervision, you should be the only counselor participating in the session.
 You may have an individual sit in on the sessions with you to gather data, but you must be leading and directing the session.